ryanong/spy/README.md

 # Spy

-Spy is a lightweight stubbing framework that won't let your code mock your intelligence.
+Spy is a lightweight stubbing framework with support for method spies, constant stubs, and object doubles.

-Spy was designed for 1.9.3+ so there is no legacy tech debt.
+Spy was designed for 1.9.3+.

 Spy features that were completed were tested against the rspec-mocks tests so it covers all cases that rspec-mocks does.